Eunomia-skills/AVSPrivacyCompliance/2-Data and DB Scripts/readme.md

-1. Using the scripts, create 7 tables.
+1. Create a database called 'AVSPrivacyCompliance'.
+Using the provided scripts, create 7 tables under the DB.

 2. Populate three tables using the csv data provided.
 The csv names match the table names to be populated.